foofeh/hugo-theme-massively/exampleSite/content/post/post.4.en.md

 ##### **Close-Up Rate**

-A formula: The # people who viewed a close-up version of your pin / # of impressions
+A formula: The # of people who viewed a close-up version of your pin / # of impressions

 ##### **Link Click Rate**

-A formula: The # people who clicked your pin URL/ # of impressions
+A formula: The # of people who clicked your pin URL / # of impressions

 ##### **Save Rate**